PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* The COVID outbreak halted the project for quite some time, and other difficulties also made it slow down.
+I tried using Alpha shapes in Python and MATLAB but the algorithms there weren't implemented well enough, and I had many curious results which I couldn't explain.
+Sadly we decided, after an online meeting we had, to use CGAL, which is the state of the art computational geometry toolbox, written in C++ of course.
+Since there were no available suitable bindings for the CGAL modules that deal with Alpha shapes in 3D, we had to ask Efi Fogel, who works with Dan, to generate these bindings for us.
+It took some time for both us and him to reach a working prototype - but it finally happened, and now I can import into Python some of the alpha shapes capabilities of CGAL.

 * In preparation for the 23/2/2020 meeting I changed the way we calculate the probabilities as listed below.
 We decided to also dive a bit deeper to try and